aptise/peter_sslers/README.md

 * make ` /.well-known/admin` only usable within your LAN or NEVER USABLE
 * on a machine within your LAN, you can query for the latest certs for domain(s) using simple `curl` commands

-In a more advanced implementation (such as what this was originally designed to manage) the certificates need to be loaded into a `Redis` server for use by an `OpenResty`/`Nginx` webserver/gateway that will dynamically handle ssl certificates.
+In a more advanced implementation (such as what this was originally designed to manage) the Certificates need to be loaded into a `Redis` server for use by an `OpenResty`/`Nginx` webserver/gateway that will dynamically handle ssl Certificates.

-In a simple example, OpenResty/Nginx will query `/.well-known/admin/domain/example.com/config.json` to pull the active certificate information for a domain.
-In advanced versions, that certificate information will be cached into multiple levels of OpenResty/Nginx and Redis using different optimization strategies.
+In a simple example, `OpenResty`/`Nginx` will query `/.well-known/admin/domain/example.com/config.json` to pull the active certificate information for a domain.
+In advanced versions, that certificate information will be cached into multiple levels of `OpenResty`/`Nginx` and `Redis` using different optimization strategies.

-This package does all the annoying openssl work in terms of building chains and converting formats *You just tell it what domains you need certificates for and in which format and THERE YOU GO.*
+This package does all the annoying openssl work in terms of building chains and converting formats *You just tell it what domains you need Certificates for and in which format and THERE YOU GO.*

 # Deployment Concepts

 ![Network Map: Simple](https://raw.github.com/aptise/peter_sslers/master/docs/assets/network_map-01.png)

-PeterSSlers can run as a standalone service OR proxied behind Nginx/Apache/etc
+PeterSSlers can run as a standalone service OR proxied behind `Nginx`/`Apache`/etc

 The SSLMinnow datastore is entirely separate and standalone.
 It is portable.